 - Warhammer 40,000

 - The Necrons aren't really so much mooks, as they are unstoppable torrent of an ancient undead robot determinators, marching at you like unflinching metallic death.
+Though Devourer reveals that they do play it straight, since some Necrons are actually artificial intelligence programmed with the memories of truly dead Necrontyr.

 - Played straight with Tau Gun Drones, though they are only used in a supporting role to the living Tau Fire Caste soldiers.